greypaschall/autoServerProject/README.md

   * If the server is not running, it will launch it from a template containing a bootstrap script, and tag it

     * **The launch template:**
       * A prebaked Ubuntu AMI containing Server.jar and correlating config files and a world data location
+        * The AMI will also contain `mcsave.sh`, a shell script to be called during the shut-down phase
       * t3.large instance for running the server (This can vary depending on performance needs and a medium instance works well too)
       * 8 GiB EBS gp3 volume with 3000 IOPS
       * user data (where we put the bootstrap script)